amplience/dc-integration-stylitics/docs/automation.md

 Simply replace these with the accounts in use for your Stylitics implementation.
 You can remove the default value or choose one that applies to you and save.

-In order for this to change to take effect, you will have to also sync your Stylitics content-types.
+In order for this change to take effect, you will also have to sync your Stylitics content-types.

 >Note: If you would prefer this as a text field to input rather than a list to select from you can change to the example below.
 We would recommend a selection list to minimise user error: